Josh-OBrien44/JAF-Final-Project/README.md

 ## Ladybug Script 1

+Data dictionary/ column definitions

+Scan Code- Augustana code given to each ladybug Species - Species type for each of the collected ladybugs Collector - the name of the person who collected the ladybug Country - Country the ladybug was collected from County - County the ladybug was collected from
+State Province - State Province the ladybug was collected from Year- Year the ladybug was collected
+Genus - taxonomic rank used to identify the ladybugs Kingdom - the second highest taxonomic category of the ladybugs Order - sixth highest taxonomic rank to identify the ladybugs Family - seventh highest taxonomic to identify the ladybugs Class - fifth taxonomic rank to identify the ladybugs Phylum - fourth taxonomic rank to identify the ladybugs Specific Epithet - descriptive term, accompanying or occurring in place of a the ladybug’s name

 ![image](https://user-images.githubusercontent.com/98784364/167908506-6c1b8f60-2295-4ec1-8aca-406a041b9b8c.png)

 This graph shows the number of ladybugs found by each specific epithet.
 The specific epithet of a butterfly is the specific type/branch of species it falls under.
 These results were created in "LadybugBySpecificEpithet."